Fruit as a meat substitute? Yep, when it’s jackfruit. This massive tree fruit flips its flavor between sweet and savory, depending on how ripe it is.

 But jackfruit’s biggest claim to fame is its ability to imitate barbecue meat.

 “Jackfruit’s stringy texture makes it a good vegan substitute for pulled pork or chicken,” Culbertson says.
 “It has under 3 grams of protein per cup, making it much lower in protein than meat.
 Keep that in mind as you consider the protein sources in your diet.”

 Look for packages that label jackfruit as “young” or “packed in brine.”
 These words indicate that it’s unripe and suitable as a meat substitute.

 Ripe jackfruit has a sweet, tropical fruit flavor that works well as a snack or added to sweet dishes.
-When ripe, it tastes like other tropical fruits, such as banana, mango or pineapple.
+When ripe, it tastes like other tropical fruits like bananas, mangos or pineapples.

 If you’re trying ripe jackfruit, use it like you would any other tropical fruit.
 Serve it as a healthy dessert or add it to a smoothie.

 With its abundant vitamins and minerals, jackfruit can be a healthy addition to your diet.

 Culbertson says, “Many people enjoy jackfruit as a meat substitute, whether they’re vegan or not.
 Many Americans already tend to eat too much meat, so a healthy meat substitute is always worth a try.”